-Power-up your e-biking.
+Power-up your e-biking

+Baggy bounce will eat your efforts.
 We’d recommend running higher pressures in your suspension fork and shock compared to a regular suspension bike to take account of an e-bike’s extra mass.
 Around 15 per cent front and 20-25 per cent rear seems to work well in our experience.

-That motor puts a huge strain on the drivetrain, particularly the chain when changing gear uphill.
+A clean, well oiled and free-rolling chain runs with much less drag than a mucky, poorly maintained chain.
+And that motor puts a huge strain on the drivetrain, particularly the chain when changing gear uphill.
 Make sure you check it regularly for wear, keep it well-lubricated and replace with genuine SRAM or Shimano parts.

 It takes a lot more muscle to get an e-bike leant over into a turn, but once you’re set-up, the weight of the bike will keep traction consistent, and even if the tyres do start to let go, they’ll do so slowly, so you can get a foot off and dab.

 Don’t try to flick the bike between turns – take a more measured approach and play the long game.
 On mellow turns that are slightly uphill or flat, try to pedal around the corner and keep the motor engaged.
 Drag the back brake if you feel you’re running wide, but keep the cranks turning.
+We find this constant and calmer motor engagement sucks power less than the stomp-and-stop-repeat method.

+Use your gears before you reach for the power mode button.
+Again, high cadence is key here.
 Find a stable seated position that lets you weight the back wheel.
 The front end is much less likely to lift on an e-bike, so you can sit more upright and focus on traction.
 Keep your cadence high, and the motor working, by shifting down through the gears.
 Look ahead – don’t try to worry too much about the smoothest line and just focus on keeping momentum.